Onto-Med/top-deployment/docs/administration/administration.md

 ### Add Plugins
 Plugins can be provided as JAR files (dependencies must be included too, see for example [Apache Maven Assembly Plugin](https://maven.apache.org/plugins/maven-assembly-plugin/usage.html)).
-You just have to place those JAR files in a directory and mount it to `\plugins` directory of the backend container.
+You just have to place those JAR files in a directory and mount it to the `\plugins` directory of the backend container.

 ```yml
 services: